TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **Manageable Size**: Chunks are small enough to be relevant to a specific query but large enough to provide sufficient context for an LLM without exceeding its context window.
 - **Structurally Aware**: Segmenting by document type (story, questions, vocabulary) allows for specialized processing and metadata, improving the relevance of retrieved content for specific query types.

-### What embedding model did you use?
-Why did you choose it?
+### What embedding model did I use?
+Why did I choose it?
 How does it capture the meaning of the text?

-We used the **intfloat/multilingual-e5-base** model from sentence-transformers for generating embeddings.
+Used the **intfloat/multilingual-e5-base** model from sentence-transformers for generating embeddings for both English and Bangla.

-**Why we chose it:**
+**Why I chose it:**

 - **Multilingual Capability**: This model is specifically designed to handle multiple languages, which is essential for our use case involving both Bengali and English text.
 - **Strong Performance**: The E5 series models are known for their strong performance across various semantic similarity and retrieval tasks.